Skip to content

 1923

-Store burned down again in the Great Kanto Earthquake
+The store was destroyed again in the Great Kanto Earthquake

 The Third-generation Owner